 Woman, baby hospitalized after Andover house fire

-Crews were called to a house fire in Andover around 7 a.m.
+Crews responded to a house fire in Andover around 7 a.m.
+Monday morning.

 View CBS News In